3 Takeaways From Building AI Agents in Freight Tech

 I'm bullish on UIs that aren't chat.

-If you do build a chat interface, which is perhaps the right call for other use cases, remember that you're parking yourself next to ChatGPT and Claude.
+If you do build a chat interface — perhaps the right call for some use cases / products — simply remember that you're parking yourself next to ChatGPT and Claude.
 Users have those benchmarks burned into their brains.
 Anything that feels even slightly worse is instantly obvious, and painful.

-A lot of what I put into practice traces back to a few great blogs (Hamel Husain, Eugene Yan, Andrej Karpathy the goat 🐐).
-If you're building agents, the knowledge is out there.
-Start building.
+Citing a few great blogs (Hamel Husain, Eugene Yan, Andrej Karpathy the goat 🐐).